Phil Spector: Clarkson murder, imprisonment, and death

 Spector testified in a 2005 court deposition that he had been treated for bipolar disorder for eight years, saying, "No sleep, depression, mood changes, mood swings, hard to live with, hard to concentrate, just hard—a hard time getting through life, I've been called a genius and I think a genius is not there all the time and has borderline insanity."

-In the first criminal trial for the Clarkson murder, defense expert and forensic pathologist Vincent Di Maio said that Spector might be suffering from Parkinson's disease, stating, "Look at Mr. Spector.
+He remained free on $1 million bail while awaiting trial.
+On March 19, 2007, Spector's murder trial began.
+Presiding Judge Larry Paul Fidler allowed the proceedings in Los Angeles Superior Court to be televised.
+Defense expert and forensic pathologist Vincent Di Maio said that Spector might be suffering from Parkinson's disease, stating, "Look at Mr. Spector.
 He has Parkinson's features.
 He trembles."
+On September 26, Fidler declared a mistrial because of a hung jury (ten to two for conviction).